tembbo/dot/README.md

 A collection of my personal configuration files.

 > [!WARNING]
-> Don't blindly use my settings unless you know what you're doing.
+> Don't blindly use my configurations unless you know what you're doing.

 ## 🚀 Installation